-The jammer devices are designed to out put a signal at the same frequency at the Global Positioning System (GPS) satellites, which then overwhelm the timing signal which in-car devices use to calculate their position.
-Disabling the tracker within the vehicle that is used to alert the authorities of its position.
+The jammer devices are designed to output a signal at the same frequency as the Global Positioning System (GPS) satellites, which then overwhelm the timing signal that in-car devices use to calculate their position.
+This effectively disables the tracker within the vehicle that is used to alert the authorities of its position.

-High powered GPS jammers may also be able to disrupt air traffic and some German drivers are also thought to be using the GPS jammers to evade GPS road charges for truck introduced in 2005.
+High-powered GPS jammers may also be able to disrupt air traffic, posing a significant risk to aviation safety.
+Some German drivers are also thought to be using the GPS jammers to evade GPS road charges for trucks introduced in 2005.
 In Germany, as in the UK, it is illegal to sell or use such jammers, although it appears to be legal to import or own them.
+This legal loophole makes it easier for individuals to acquire these devices and use them for illicit purposes.

 The main way to guard against these methods is to make sure the trackers you use have backup methods of location alerting.
-Such as systems that triangulate on mobile phone masts, and another which uses a ground-based network, called eLoran, which can operate even when GPS signals are removed.
+For instance, some systems can triangulate on mobile phone masts, providing an alternative means of tracking the vehicle even when GPS signals are jammed.
+Another effective solution is the use of a ground-based network called eLoran, which can operate even when GPS signals are removed. eLoran is a long-range navigation system that provides highly accurate positioning information, making it a reliable backup for GPS.

 Via The Guardian